-d.
-Method of recruitment and appointment or election of Governors e.
+c.
+Method of recruitment and appointment or election of Governors d.
 Policies adopted for the induction and training of Governors

 The Members may appoint nine Governors save that no more than one third of the total number of individuals appointed as Governors shall be employees of the Academy Trust (including the Head Teacher).
+From September 2021 no employees will be permitted to be Governors except for the Headteacher, in line with ESFA guidelines.